 VOICES for HOPE, directed by Douglas Knight, is an inclusive daytime adult community choir

 The success of this win-win choir which began in 2008 is phenomenal; the singers love it, the audiences love it, and the recipients of the benefit concert proceeds are always grateful.

 The choir is a non-competitive singing group designed for those who simply enjoy making music, where the ability to read music is not a requirement, simply an asset.
 Only a tone recognition and vocal range placement assessment is required to confirm your ability to hold a tune and to ensure that you are placed in the correct section be it soprano, alto, tenor or bass.

 Voices for Hope is for people at various points on their musical journey.
 Some have years of experience, some have decided to re-visit a former singing passion, and others have finally decided to take the plunge and start a life-long desire despite minimal singing experience.
 It’s never too late!

 When it is safe for large choirs to once again meet, our rehearsals will continue to be held Wednesday afternoons, 1-3 PM, September to June at Cedar Park United.
 “Voices for Hope” rehearsals are closed to the public; the best way to find out if this is the choir for you, is to attend a concert and talk with the singers at our post-concert reception.
 Interested new singers can always contact Douglas (on the “contact us” page) for more information.

-Proceeds from our concerts are earmarked for charities.
-September 2017 marks Season 10 for Voices for Hope.
-This is our 10th Anniversary year, and to date, proceeds have exceeded $90,000.
-Recipients have included local charity groups: Nova West Island, West Island Cancer Wellness Centre, West Island Palliative Care Residence, West Island Women’s Shelter, Native Women’s Shelter of Montreal, Friends for Mental Health, Les Petits Freres, Omega, and West Island Citizen Advocacy; as well as charitable organizations whose work reaches well beyond our borders assisting various projects in developing countries as the Stephen Lewis Campaign Grandmothers to Grandmothers (Africa) and Cedar Park Youth in Action projects (India, Senegal and Haiti).
+Proceeds from all our concerts are earmarked for charities.
+In 12 seasons, the proceeds have exceeded $100,000.
+Recipients have included local charity groups: Nova West Island, West Island Cancer Wellness Centre, West Island Palliative Care Residence, West Island Women’s Shelter, Native Women’s Shelter of Montreal, L’Équipe enterprise, Friends for Mental Health, Les Petits Freres, VOBOC, Omega, and West Island Citizen Advocacy; as well as charitable organizations whose work reaches well beyond our borders assisting various projects in developing countries as the Stephen Lewis Campaign Grandmothers to Grandmothers (Africa) and Cedar Park Youth in Action projects (India, Senegal and Haiti).